secondlinger/CV-ChessAutomatic/README.md

 # CV-ChessAutomatic
-OpenCV chessboard detecting demo.
+OpenCV chessboard detecting tool.
 If you want a new feature, write in Issues:)) I'll try my best.

 # Requirement
 * opencv-python